The North Face apologises for Wikipedia stunt

 The North Face had photographs taken of people wearing its gear in climbing and tramping hotspots such as Brazil's Guarita State Park, Peru's Huayna Picchu and Cuillin in Scotland.

-It then had someone go in and edit the Wikipedia entries for those locations, swapping out the exiting photos for North Face ones - knowing full well that whenever a budding tourism searches for pictures of a location, a Wikipedia images is often at the top of the list.
+It then had someone go in and edit the Wikipedia entries for those locations, swapping out the existing photos for North Face ones - knowing full well that whenever a budding tourist searches for pictures of a location, a Wikipedia image is often at the top of the list.

-The jape succeeded - at least in terms of getting photos of getting The North Face photos to the top of search results, without having to pay Google a penny for Ad Words.
+The jape succeeded - at least in terms of getting The North Face photos to the top of search results, without having to pay Google a penny for Ad Words.

 But then the backlash began.